neurolib-dev/neurolib/README.md

 Please read the [gentle introduction](https://caglorithm.github.io/notebooks/neurolib-intro/) to `neurolib` for an overview of the basic functionality and some background information on the science behind whole-brain simulations or read the [documentation](https://neurolib-dev.github.io/) for getting started.

-`neurolib` allows you to build, simulate, and optimize your own state-of-the-art whole-brain models.
+`neurolib` allows you to build, simulate, and optimize whole-brain models.
 To simulate the neural activity of each brain area, the main implementation provides an advanced neural mass mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `ALNModel`.
 Each brain area is represented by two populations of excitatory and inhibitory neurons.
 An extensive analysis and validation of the `ALNModel` model can be found in our [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822) and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).

 `neurolib` provides a simulation and optimization framework which allows you to easily implement your own neural mass model, simulate fMRI BOLD activity, analyse the results and fit your model to empirical data.

-Please reference the following paper if you use `neurolib` for your own research:
+Please cite the following paper if you use `neurolib` for your own research:

-**Reference:** Cakan, C., Obermayer, K. (2020).
-Biophysically grounded mean-field models of neural populations under electrical stimulation.
-PLOS Computational Biology ([Link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822)).
+**Reference:** Cakan, C., Jajcay, N. & Obermayer, K. neurolib: A Simulation Framework for Whole-Brain Neural Mass Modeling.
+[Cogn.
+Comput.
+(2021)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007822).

 The figure below shows a schematic of how a brain network is constructed: